Voultapher/Vool/README.md

 C++14 compliant compiler.
 Code is tested using MSVC and Clang.
 Should work cross-platform.

-GNP requires gnuplot to be installed on the system and that its location is specified in GNPTest.h
+GNP requires gnuplot to be installed on the system and that its location is specified when constructing `vool::gnuplot`.

 ### Installing

-Include "include" folder into your project and include wanted modules
+Include "include" folder into your project and `#include` wanted modules

 Example: